vadimtsushko/sublime-qlikview/README.md

 I've switched to ST3, further development will be focused on that platform.
 Basic functionality (syntax highlighting for qvs files and expression files) should work on ST2.
-Specifically QVD viewer does not for in ST2 and disabled explicitly in it.
+Specifically QVD viewer does not work for ST2 and disabled explicitly in it.